iemkamran/Demo-App/README.md

 #  Fullstack Application Deployment on EKS with CI/CD and Monitoring

-This project sets up a **production-ready fullstack application** using:
+This project sets up a Production-ready fullstack application using:

 * **Terraform** for provisioning AWS infrastructure (EKS, IAM, VPC)
 * **GitHub Actions** for CI/CD pipelines